 - Nicotine replacement products such as patches

 You can often cut the cost of insurance by quitting smoking.
 But you will have to banish all nicotine products and replacements from your life for at least 12 months to qualify for lower premiums.

-If you are nicotine-free for more than 12 months, remember to tell your life insurance provider and update your policy.
+Obviously, this is easier said than done, but there is plenty of support out there for smokers who want to kick the habit.
 The NHS provides support if you need help quitting, you can discuss with your local GP or check out the NHS website to find out more.

-Compare life insurance costs
+Compare cheap life insurance for smokers